Halfway Houses in Omaha, NE

 Services provided:

-• Individual counseling services, counseling for groups and health education services
+• Group counseling, counseling for families and health education services

 • Adult women and adult men